Home Page > Supplementary Information > Signal Aspect Sequences

 Figure 7 also illustrates the use of red marker lights, which were a feature of the Mirfield scheme and three other contemporary colour light signalling installations on the LMS.
 The primary purpose of the marker light was to identify the signals as being within 'multiple-aspect colour light signal' territory (where every signal acts as a distant signal for the one ahead).
 After a few years of operation, the marker lights were altered so as to be illuminated only when the corresponding signal was at 'danger'.

 |Fig. 7: Five-Aspect Colour Light Signals (with marker lights).|

-In May 1988, most of the existing four-aspect signals on the Fast lines between Peterborough and Stoke Tunnel on the East Coast Main Line were modified to cater for special test runs of the new Class 91 electric trains at 140 mph.
+In May 1988, most of the existing four-aspect signals on the Fast lines between Peterborough and Stoke Tunnel on the East Coast Main Line were modified to cater for special test runs of the new Class 91 electric trains at speeds of up to 140 mph.
 The signal spacing did not provide sufficient braking distance between the double yellow and red aspects for trains approaching at speeds in excess of 125 mph.
 The solution was to introduce a flashing green aspect as an indication that the next signal was showing either flashing green or steady green.
-For the test trains, a flashing green aspect gave authority to exceed 125 mph, and a steady green meant reduce speed to 125 mph.
-For all other trains, a flashing green means the same as a steady green.
+For the test trains, a flashing green aspect gave authority to exceed 125 mph, and a steady green aspect meant "reduce speed to 125 mph".
+For all other trains, a flashing green aspect means the same as a steady green.

 |Fig. 8: Flashing Green Aspect.|